 Race, Gender and Culture.

 A critical philosophical examination of the normative categories of race, gender and culture.
 Topics include the origin, character and function of racial, gender and social identities.
 Analysis will focus on questions concerning the malleability of these identities, as well as questions concerning their psychological and social significance.
 (Writing-intensive.)
 (Social, Structural, and Institutional Hierarchies.)
 Open only to 1st and 2nd year students.
 (Same as Philosophy 222 and Africana Studies 222.)
 Maximum enrollment, 20.

 Gender, Space and Identity in the African Diaspora.

-Examines the centrality of space and gender in the taken for granted ways we think about the world and its organization.
-How does gender intersect with class, race and other power relations embedded in the places where we live our daily lives?
-Explores how men and women come to occupy different places in the world – literally and figuratively – or occupy the same places in different ways.
+This course examines how racialized and gendered identities are made in relation to space.
+How does gender intersect with race, class and other power relations embedded in the places we live?
+How do women and men come to occupy different places in the world – literally and figuratively – or occupy the same places in different ways?
 Case studies focus on identity making in relation to the body and the course more broadly focuses on the intersection of race, class, gender, sexuality, and ethnicity as matrices of social and structural power relations and hierarchies.
 (Writing-intensive.)
 (Social, Structural, and Institutional Hierarchies.)
 (Same as Africana Studies 224.)
+Maximum enrollment, 20.

 Women, Law, Public Policy and Activism in the Contemporary United States.